-There are many potential defenses to fight Colorado drug charges, including that the defendant never had control over the drugs, that law enforcement performed an illegal search, or that the police entrapped the defendant.
-And defendants who complete a drug diversion program may be able to get their possession charges completely dismissed.
+There are many potential defenses to fight Colorado drug charges, including that you never had control over the drugs, that law enforcement performed an illegal search, or that the police entrapped you.
+If you complete a drug diversion program, you may be able to get your possession charges completely dismissed.

 To help you get started understanding Colorado’s drug laws, our Denver Colorado criminal defense lawyers discuss the following, below: